jbferet/prospect/paper/paper.md

 # Summary

-PROSPECT simulates optical properties for a leaf based on its content in absorbing constituents, and a structure parameter accounting for light scattering.
+PROSPECT simulates optical properties for a leaf, based on its content in absorbing constituents, and a structure parameter accounting for light scattering.
 We present `prospect`, an R package aiming at providing the most recent versions of the model, along with inversion routines to assess leaf chemistry from optical properties.

 # Statement of need